Indonesian Navy: Naval territorial organization leadership

+The Navy's territorial organizations are divided into Naval Region Command (Komando Daerah Angkatan Laut - Kodaeral), which oversees numerous naval bases and naval maintenance facilities throughout Indonesia.

-The Main Naval Base organization additionally contains a naval security unit and an administrative regiment of one naval police battalion and one Marine Corps base defense battalion.
+The Naval Region Commands HQ organization additionally contains a naval security unit and an administrative regiment of one naval police battalion and one Marine Corps base defense battalion.

-Specialty Corps
+Service branches

-In general, specialty corps in the navy can be divided into 3 levels according to detail of specialization and rank, which are officer's corps (usually has special title of "Laut" or "Marinir" after their rank), NCOs corps (specialized corps, including warrant officers) and enlisted corps (most specialized corps).
+In general, specialty corps in the navy can be divided into 3 levels according to detail of specialization and rank, which are officers (usually has special title of "Laut" or "Marinir" after their rank), NCOs (specialized corps, including warrant officers) and enlisted (most specialized corps).

 All officers regardless of specialty corps wear either peaked caps or specialty coloured berets with their uniforms.
 Women officers wear crusher caps regardless of their specialty.

+Personnel of the Navy deployed as part of Garuda Contingent wears UN Blue beret with UN arms pushed to the right in full dress, combat or service uniform regardless of speciality corps.